sordina/sordina.github.io/_drafts/promises-architecture.markdown

 What would this look like at its core, and how could this evolve in the future?

+At the core, I see Promises being a platform for tracking the commitments that you have made, and providing a way for these commitments to be confirmed by the receiving party.
+This would be realized by direct action through one of the translational client-service apis, such as the web-application, the slack "/promise" command, etc. Or alternatively, through one of the stateful, observational apis, such as a slack-bot, an SMS concierge style interactive agent, or something event more advanced.

+The interesting paths that Promises can evolve down in the future would nearly all be characterized as third-party service integrations, even if they are developed by the same people who make Promises.

+These services could include

+* Promotional Services
+* Matchmaking
+* Promise fulfilment prioritization
+* Promise making suggestions
+* Trustworthiness ratings
+* Relationship analysis,
+* Etc.

 ## Service Architecture

 <!--